 A 2011 report by the Air District summarized emissions levels and trends for the Bay Area between 1990 and 2011.
 It found that the Bay Area’s economy grew by 77 percent, the population increased by 23 percent, and the total number of miles driven increased by 30 percent.
 However, during that same period, emissions for the criteria pollutants measured by the Air District, including ozone and particulate matter, decreased by 60 percent.
 Find out more about the Bay Area’s air quality history and progress.

-Though overall emissions have lowered, the number of Spare the Air and Winter Spare the Alerts have remained fairly steady as air quality standards have become more stringent.
+Though overall emissions have decreased, the number of Spare the Air Alerts have remained fairly steady, as air quality standards have become more stringent during the same period.

-Among other actions taken to meet these strengthened standards and better protect public health, the Air District passed the Wood Burning Rule in 2008, making it illegal to burn wood, indoors or outdoors, on days when a Winter Spare the Air Alert is in effect.
-Wood smoke is the primary source of fine particulate matter, the leading wintertime air pollutant.
+Among other actions taken to meet these strengthened standards and better protect public health, the Air District passed the Wood Burning Rule in 2008, making it illegal to burn wood, indoors or outdoors, on days when a Spare the Air Alert is in effect for fine particulate pollution.
+Wood smoke is the primary source of fine particulate matter, the leading wintertime air pollutant, and for many years Spare the Air wood burning bans were restricted to the months between November and February.
+In 2019, however, to address the hazards of wildfire smoke, the Air District amended the Wood Burning Rule to ban wood burning on any day throughout the year when fine particulate pollution reaches unhealthy levels.

 Peak ozone concentrations in the Bay Area are well below those first recorded when air quality monitoring began a half-century ago.
 Today, average ozone levels are at least one-third lower than levels in the 1970s.
 Bay Area ozone levels are generally lower than most other major U.S. metropolitan areas.